Keyboard shortcuts

 TPM Pills is a direct tribute to Nix Pills, who has helped many people discover the nix language!

 A series of articles that gradually introduce the key concepts about a TPM.
-The goal is that by the end of reading TPM Pills, you will have a solid understanding of the functionalities offered by a TPM in order to reduce the need to read the TPM 2.0 specification1, unless you are dealing with an advanced use case.
+The goal is that by the end of reading TPM Pills, you will have a solid understanding of the functionalities offered by a TPM in order to reduce the complexity of TPM 2.0 specification1 if you find yourself reading it.
 Additionally, each article will be accompanied by a reproductible example to make things more concrete.

 Finally, it is important to emphasize that this content is free.